Banno/druid-docker/README.md

 fig up -d druid
 ```

-The broker and historical nodes start up immediately, but the coordinator and realtime nodes take awhile due to downloading extension dependencies on startup (TODO pre-cache these in docker images).
-Check the status of those nodes using `fig logs druidcoordinator` and `fig logs druidrealtime`.
+All Druid nodes (broker, coordinator, historical and realtime) should start up pretty quickly.
+Check the logs of any node using `fig logs [nodeType]`, e.g. `fig logs druidcoordinator` or `fig logs druidrealtime`.

 Once the coordinator is up, its web console should be accesible at http://192.168.59.103:8081.